 Over the past few years, we’ve been working hard to build a library of Lost Legends, telling the in-depth behind-the-scenes stories of beloved-and-lost rides from around the globe.
 We’ve survived Disney’s scariest attraction ever, Alien Encounter; ventured 20,000 Leagues Under the Sea to revisit the sunken Magic Kingdom classic; taken flight to relive the lost experience of Soarin’; toured the skies of Walt's Tomorrowland aboard The Peoplemover; we’ve even merrily raced along to Nowhere in Particular aboard Mr. Toad’s Wild Ride.
-Across the site, keep your eye out for links to other Lost Legends to read the in-depth and surprising stories behind your forgotten favorites.
+Across the site, keep your eye out for links to other Lost Legends, or set course for your favorite in our In-Depth Features Library.

 But today, we return to what may be the international capital of closed classics: Epcot.
 It seems that rides at this uniquely futuristic park are doomed from the start, and a number of our Lost Legends resided here once upon a time.
 Today’s entry earned its place in Disney Parks’ history books by being the first thrill ride at EPCOT; a unique fusion of education and entertainment in a shuttered pavilion.